FAForever/wiki-pages/Custom-AIs.md

 Swarm stopped working following changes made to FAF in February 2023.
 Although the author is currently unavailable, it is hoped that they may update Swarm at some point in the future to fix this issue.

 This AI is a multi use AI that is designed mainly for 10km maps.
 It provides an additional (optional) 'Eternal' game setting that provides the AI with a steadily increasing resource and build modifier to make it more challenging as the game progresses.
-Note that this AI has compatibility issues with RNGAI
+Note that this AI may have compatibility issues with RNGAI.
 Variants: Terror, Eternal.

 Further details on SwarmAI are provided in the forum thread, including suggested maps to play it on.